Liberal Democrat

 Thursday, June 26, 2014

-Campaign For America's Future: Opinion: Isaiah Poole: Transportation Crisis: Republicans Looking For Hostages, Not Solutions
+Isaiah Poole: Transportation Crisis: Republicans Looks For Hostages, Not Solution

 One of the advantages of being able to talk about solutions and issues and offer ideas to solve those issues when you know you don't have a shot in hell in being successful is that you can offer and write any plan you want and just wing it.
 Why not because you know it won't pass anyway, so what do you have to lose.
 Which is how I'm going to focus on infrastructure investment because even though the Democratic Senate may reach some compromise before the end of this Congress.
 The Republican House is not interested in really passing anything right now and only interested in trying to investigate the Obama Administration.